CO2 Laser Skin Resurfacing: Your Complete Guide

 Think of your skin’s recovery process as similar to healing from a sunburn.
 Immediately after your treatment, it’s normal for your skin to be red, swollen, and feel warm to the touch.
 Over the next few days, the treated surface layer of your skin will darken and begin to peel or flake away.
 This is a great sign.
 It means the laser did its job, and fresh, new skin is forming underneath.
 This initial healing phase typically lasts about one to two weeks.
 While the most intense redness subsides, a pinkish tone can linger for several weeks to a few months as your new skin matures.
 This is all part of the expected recovery and a sign that your collagen is rebuilding.

-Potential Risks and When to Call Us
+Rare Complications and When to Call Your Provider

 While serious complications are uncommon, it’s important to be aware of them.
 Potential risks include infection, acne breakouts, reactivation of cold sores, or changes in skin pigmentation (dark spots known as hyperpigmentation).
 Scarring is very rare and is most often linked to not following post-treatment care instructions.
 The best way to avoid these issues is to choose a qualified provider and follow your aftercare plan perfectly.
 We are your partners in this process, so please call our office right away if you experience severe pain, signs of infection like pus, or any other symptoms that concern you.
 Your safety and beautiful results are our top priorities.